TVN (Panamanian TV network): History

-In 1969, when the country was starting to use satellite TV technology, it was amongst the first to air the apollo moon landings.
-In 1972 it became the first channel in the country to air in color.
+In 1969, when the country was starting to use satellite TV technology, TVN was amongst the first to air the Apollo Moon landings.
+In 1972, it became the first channel in the country to air in color.

-In 1978, TVN transmitted their first World Cup, but on delay; rival RPC had the rights to air it live.
+In 1978, TVN transmitted their first FIFA World Cup, but on delay; rival RPC had the rights to air it live.

+TVN was faithful to the military regime, unlike competing broadcaster RPC.

 Regular programming

 The channel mainly broadcasts telenovelas and news.
 TVN has a separate news division under the name of "TVN Noticias", which publishes daily news content to its website and to its television news programs.